Top 23 Oklahoma City Attractions & Things To Do You Can't Miss

 The Brickopolis area is all about family fun, with arcade games and miniature golf.

 For a romantic evening in Bricktown, take a horse-drawn carriage to the Library of Distilled Spirits.
 The vault contains 1,500 different spirits, some of them quite rare.
 The lighting is dim, the bartenders knowledgeable, and you can choose from 200 cocktails.
+In fact, the Library is a perfect place to see the skills of local mixologists in action—perhaps even inspiring a visit to an OKC bartending school for those who dream of crafting their own signature drinks.

 These rare cocktails are authentic.
 Around the turn of the century, spirit lover Charles H. Baker Jr. traveled the world from Cairo to Yokohama in search of bars, bartenders, and their secrets.
 He collected their wisdom and recipes in a book, some only available at the Library of Distilled Spirits.